In remembrance of Peter Hashem, Flight 11, Seat 20A

 Struck the North Tower at 8:46:40 am EST.

-When the tragedy on 9/11 happened it changed many of us, if not all.
+When the tragedy on 9/11 happened, it changed many of us, if not all.
 Like most, I remember exactly where I was.
-I also remember standing in line at my local bank moments after it happened watching the televisions while waiting in line in utter disbelief along with everyone else in the bank.
+I also remember standing in line at my local bank moments after it happened, watching the televisions while waiting in line in utter disbelief along with everyone else in the bank.
 For all of us – time had stopped.

 The days and months that followed with the stories of heroism and the outpouring of help and support are well documented.
-For myself living in New England at the time one had either gone to Ground Zero personally as to try to offer any help, or someone you knew had.
+For myself, living in New England at the time, one had either gone to Ground Zero personally as to try to offer any help or, someone you knew had.

 I owned a local deli at the time.
-The owner of a company which supplied me with breads went back and forth to Ground Zero nightly to pass out muffins and pastries to the rescue teams working through the night only to drive back to New Hampshire to then start his own deliveries.
+The owner of a company which supplied me with breads went back and forth to Ground Zero nightly to pass out muffins and pastries to the rescue teams working through the night only to drive back to New Hampshire and then start his own deliveries.

 No one complained.
 No one ever mentioned how hard it was.
 No one was looking for any credit.
 It was just done.
 Period.
 That’s just the way it was and how everyone viewed it.

 On that day many of us changed.
 We viewed life a little differently from that point.
 Life suddenly hit you with laser focus.
 You could no longer trivialize the sage of: life is precious.
 For you now clearly understood the meaning of: death can come at any moment, from anywhere.

 No longer was this an esoteric exercise.
 This was life at its core, and it was playing out in front of our eyes leaving no gray area to ponder.
 You either got it – or you didn’t.
 There was no middle ground.

 To honor that tragic event, I myself set new rules, new guidelines in how I was going to go forward in life.
 I decided I would live life – my way, by my rules.
 And, if I were to die today – so be it.